Barbeint123/EyeMindExtended/README.md

 # Overview

 An integration of  [EyeMind](https://github.com/aminobest/EyeMind) with [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace).
-Read the paper [paper](./paper.pdf) for details explaining background and the necessity of such a tool.
+Read the [paper](./paper.pdf) for details explaining background and the necessity of such a tool.

 # Hardware and Software Requirements